 The most wonderful time of the year can quickly give way to one of the most stressful times of the year.
 As bills start coming in, even the most budget-conscious shoppers can find themselves with some holiday debt.
-Learning the right approach to handle your holiday shopping debt and how to avoid it in 2019 can help you get your financial plan back on track.
+Learning the right approach to handle your holiday shopping debt and how to avoid it can help you get your financial plan back on track.
 Here are 4 tips for managing your holiday shopping debt.

 If you spread your holiday shopping across multiple credit cards, you’ll want to evaluate the interest on each card to determine where to focus your initial payments.
 Tackling these high-interest credit card payments first helps you reduce the amount of time the interest has to accrue.
 Alternatively, leaving these payments for later will ultimately add to the amount you owe.